llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 4. Model Certainty

+Certainty (Topk-5) analysis is in 18th code cell and results are plotted in 19th code cell.
+Functions needed for plotting are defined in 17th code cell.

 Model is very confident of it's predictions.
 Only the first image (80km/h limit) has visible predictions on other classes.
 There it is predicted in 94% probability that it is indeed **80km/h sign** second best propability is ~6% for **60km/h limit**.

 ![alt text][image9]

 ### Visualize the Neural Network's State with Test Images

+Visualization code is located in 20th and 21st code cells of the IPython notebook

 I visualized some convolutions, activations and pooling tensors and below are some of the examples i was able to visualize.